engineerjames/process-pilot/README.md

 - Manage process lifecycles with customizable hooks.
 - Monitor process resource usage.
 - Define shutdown strategies for processes.
+- Define ready strategies to determine when launched processes are deemed to be "running".

 ## Installation